Shivani31996/javascript-projects/QR Code Generator/README.md

 ### Step 2: Open the index.html file
 Open the index.html file in any web browser to see the app in action.

+##Technologies Used
+HTML: Markup for the structure of the app.
+CSS: Styling for the layout and appearance.
+JavaScript: Handles user input and generates the QR code.
+QR Code API: Uses QR Server API to generate the QR code.

 ## Project Structure
 ```plaintext
 qr-code-generator/